robomorelli/cell_counting_yellow/README.md

 ## Dataset

-You should copy zip of dataset (Fluorescent Neuronal Cells) inside the **main directory** of the repository
+You should copy the zip of the dataset (Fluorescent Neuronal Cells) inside the **main directory** of the repository

 Once the zip file is here: